top of page

 • Unless the Implant is being removed for a planned pregnancy, please start an ongoing method of contraception before removal.

 • You should allow 45 minutes or longer for this appointment.
-If you are more than 10 minutes late for your appointment it may have
+If you are more than 10 minutes late for your appointment it may have to be rescheduled.

 • Please do not bring children to this procedure appointment as we do not have dedicated childcare facilities.